 Nathan James Amalia Nightstand Marble Solid Wood Accent Table

 This minimalist Nathan James end table rings in well under $100 and is available in a few different finishes.
 It features textured wooden legs, a durable, marble-like laminate top, and a scratch- and stain-resistant finish that protects it from errant spills.
 Reviewers rave about its realistic-looking faux stone finish and how easy it is to assemble.

 If you're looking for a side table alternative, check out this upholstered ottoman from The Inside.
 Like pretty much every item offered by the design-savvy direct-to-consumer brand, it's available in near-endless colors, fabrics, and patterns—including those from The House of Scalamandre and Old World Weavers.
 If you've been dying to add a dash of wild pattern to your space, this hexagonal piece is a no-brainer.

-Nathan James Hugo Rustic Wood Accent Table
+Nathan James Hugo Nightstand Accent Rustic Wood Table with Drawer

 In case you haven’t noticed, we're slightly obsessed with Nathan James side tables!
 The Hugo features not only a drawer, but a handy leather hammock which is ideal for stowing books and magazines.
 Metal accents also add an industrial edge to the otherwise rustic and mid-century design, making it an ideal fit no matter your home's aesthetic.

 A c-shaped table is a stylish yet functional solution for any living space.
 Whether sidled up and over the arm of your sofa or chair or placed in front of you and used as a computer table, Perigold's Butler Table is a functional and versatile option.
 With a timeless combination of marble and metal, this option also delivers just as much design power as utility.